Funny-mad-Peeea/ScaiIlp/readme.md

     * "define=_ITERATOR_DEBUG_LEVEL=0" (without double quotes)
     * "define=BOOST_TEST_NO_MAIN"      (without double quotes)

-3. Specify the location of Cbc by setting the environment variable CBC_DIR.
+3. Specify the location of Cbc by opening the properties.props file and setting the User Macro COIN_DIR (if your paths follow our examples) or by setting the COIN_LIB_PATH and COIN_INCLUDE_PATHS macros to the correct paths on your system.

+4. Activate CBC by opening the properties.props file and setting the preprocessor definitions "WITH_CBC=1" and "WITH_OSI=1".
+   You can find the preprocessor definitions under C/C++ -> Preprocessor -> Preprocessor Definitions.
+   CBC should be activated by default.

-4. If you want to support multithreading, specify the location of pthread by setting the environment variable PTHREAD_DIR, whereby PTHREAD_DIR has to contain the folders "Win32-v141-Release", "Win32-v141-Debug", "x64-v141-Release" and "x64-v141-Debug", each containing the appropriate version of pthread.dll.
+5. If you want to support multithreading, specify the location of pthread by setting the environment variable PTHREAD_DIR, whereby PTHREAD_DIR has to contain the folders "Win32-v141-Release", "Win32-v141-Debug", "x64-v141-Release" and "x64-v141-Debug", each containing the appropriate version of pthread.dll.
 Otherwise proceed with step 5.

-5. Specify the location of Boost by setting the environment variable BOOST_DIR.
-Note that the include files must be located in $(BOOST_DIR)\include\boost-1_66 and the lib files must be located in
+6. Specify the location of Boost by opening the properties.props file and setting the User Macros BOOST_VERSION and BOOST_DIR (if your paths follow our examples) or by setting the BOOST_INCLUDE_PATH and BOOST_LIB_PATH manually to the correct paths on your system.
-   $(BOOST_DIR)\lib (for 32 bit) and $(BOOST_DIR)\lib_64 (for 64 bit).

-6. Build ScaiIlpDll, ScaiIlpExe, and UnitTest.
+7. Build ScaiIlpDll, ScaiIlpExe, and UnitTest.

 3 Code Structure